Donald Trump Nixed White House Tribute To John McCain Personally, Wanted To Tweet Instead, 'WaPo' Reports

 McCain was often sharply critical of Trump, while Trump frequently disparaged McCain, referring to him as “very weak,” “foul-mouthed” and “a dummy,” according to USA Today.

 McCain was most critical of Trump’s warm relationship with Russian President Vladimir Putin, whom McCain called “a tyrant.”
-When Trump met with Putin in July, and took a deferential stance toward the Russian president, McCain lashed out, calling Trump’s performance “disgraceful,” as Inquisitr reported.
+When Trump met with Putin in July, and took a deferential stance toward the Russian president, McCain lashed out, calling Trump’s performance “disgraceful.”